Guide to the changing landscape of climate philanthropy

 Innovation advocacy in Europe & advanced nuclear

 While we believe that the US climate policy debate has become significantly more innovation-oriented, this is far less true in Europe.
 This is why we are excited to scale a new organization, Future Cleantech Architects (FCA), to help positively shape German, European, and global debates on innovation priorities.
-Over the past year, after being approached as advisors, we have closely observed this organization's impressive initial successes and we are now ready to invest in its ambitious growth, supporting its organizational development as well as key programs in hard-to-decarbonize sectors requiring more innovation, namely zero-carbon fuels, industry, long-duration storage, and carbon removal technologies.
+Over the past year, after being approached as advisors, we have closely observed this organization's impressive initial successes4 and we are now ready to invest in its ambitious growth, supporting its organizational development as well as key programs in hard-to-decarbonize sectors requiring more innovation, namely zero-carbon fuels, industry, long-duration storage, and carbon removal technologies.
 We believe that if FCA is successful this could significantly improve the German and European climate policy response.
 This work is also clearly additive; this kind of organization is much rarer in Europe than in the United States.

 We believe that TerraPraxis continues to do incredibly important work around shaping a conversation for advanced nuclear to address critical decarbonization challenges, such as the decarbonization of hard-to-decarbonize sectors and the conundrum of how to deal with lots of very new coal plants that are unlikely to be prematurely retired.